Watzit/Dragon-Heist/Locations/Yawning Portal/Yawning Portal.md

 dermountain but is happy to help them with her magic until they gain enough experience to be useful to her.

-Ifyou plan to run Waterdeep: Dungeon ofthe Mad Mage after this adventure, Obaya can take on a more prominent role as an advisor and a source of quests.
+Ifyou plan to run [[Waterdeep]]: Dungeon ofthe Mad Mage after this adventure, Obaya can take on a more prominent role as an advisor and a source of quests.

 Y AGRA STONEFIST
 N female half-ore thug-for-hire